Relaxation or Occult?*

 human psyche."
 (Source: The Seduction of Christianity, p.
 110.)

-- Hatha-yoga is a popular form of Yoga practiced
+Hatha-Yoga is a popular form of Yoga practiced

 today by those looking for a form of relaxation and non-strenuous